viamrobotics/docs/docs/components/sensor/ultrasonic.md

 # SME: #team-bucket
 ---

-Configure an `ultrasonic` sensor to integrate a [An HC-S204 ultrasonic distance sensor](https://www.sparkfun.com/products/15569) into your robot.
+Configure an `ultrasonic` sensor to integrate an [HC-S204 ultrasonic distance sensor](https://www.sparkfun.com/products/15569) into your robot.

 Configure a `ultrasonic` sensor as follows: